+- Height from the ground and mounting angle

+- Indoor or outdoor location

 - RF output attenuation

-- Range discrimination setting
+- · Range discrimination setting

 - Other sources of interference and reflection

-The Encompass 4 Reader must be positioned to allow the RF signal to travel to and return from the tags within the designated range and be placed in an area where it is not likely to be bumped out of alignment.
-If the antenna becomes misaligned or some nearby structure is added or removed, system operation can be seriously affected.
+The Encompass 4H Reader must be positioned to allow the RF signal to travel to and return from the tags within the designated range and be placed in an area where it is not likely to be bumped out of alignment.
+If a nearby structure is added or removed, system operation can be seriously affected.